RaneemWael/SOS-Responder-Game/README.md

 - The main goal of the game is for the player to efficiently employ the rescue units to rescue as many citizens and minimize the number of deaths.
 - All the available rescue units are assigned to the player at the start of the simulation.
 - As the game proceeds certain disasters start appearing throughout the map affecting different buildings and citizens.

+How to runL
+- Download as a zip to your computer.
+- Import to Eclipse IDE as an existing project archive.
+- Right click on project name in the navigator window and select run.